Image Description Support Center

 1099-Q: Payments from Qualified Education Programs

-If you received Form 1099-Q for distributions that you received during the tax year, the income may or may not be taxable.
+If you received Form 1099-Q for distributions during the tax year, the income may or may not be taxable.
 Before doing anything with the form, you must determine what part, if any, of the distribution, is considered taxable.

 You can enter the distributions from Coverdell ESAs in 2012 shown on Form 1099-Q on line 1, under Distributions from Qualified Education Programs on the Education Savings Account Worksheet.